USB Host Maintainers Notes (DWC_OTG Controller)

 Note

-HS USB allows an isochronous endpoint to have 3 interrupt transactions in a single microframe.
-See USB2.0 specification section 5.6.3 (Isochronous Transfer Packet Size Constraints) for more details.
+HS USB allows an isochronous endpoint to have three isochronous transactions in a single microframe.
+See USB 2.0 specification section 5.6.3 (Isochronous Transfer Packet Size Constraints) for more details.

 Thus, isochronous transfers in Host Mode Scatter/Gather DMA have the following peculiarities:

-• A QTD must be allocated for each microframe/frame.
-However, non-service service period QTDs should be left blank (i.e., only ever Nth QTD should be filled if the channel's service period is every Nth microframe/frame).
+A QTD must be allocated for each microframe or frame.
+However, non-service period QTDs should be left blank (i.e., only every Nth QTD should be filled if the channel's service period is every Nth microframe or frame).

-• Each filled QTD must represent a single transaction instead of a transfer.
+Each filled QTD must represent a single transaction instead of the entire transfer.

-• Because isochronous transactions are not retried on failure, the status each completed QTD must be checked.
+Because isochronous transactions are not retried on failure, the status of each completed QTD must be checked.

 Supplemental Notes